 Does the activity fall within one or more EU exemptions?

 Do you have to sign a de-minimis declaration?

 Do you comply with the maximum state aid intensity?

 Do the project costs fall within the specified exemptions?

-Has there been a change to the project, the consortium or one of the partners?
+Has there been a change to the project, the consortium or one of the partner?

 This comprehensive, project-specific assessment makes it clear whether the project complies with the state aid rules.
 This not only prevents extra costs, but also possible fines.

-Would you like to know more about a state aid test?
+Would you like to know more about a state aid check?

-If you would like to know more about a state aid assessment, please contact one of our specialists using the contact form below.
+If you would like to know more about a state aid assessment, please contact one of our experts using the contact form below.